 Functionality was key to the safekeeping of those inside.
 The construction of ditches and moats and the subsequent development of the motte presented a formidable challenge to opposing armies.
 Climbing the steep banks just to be met by a tall fence or pele with likely menacing objects or substances being dropped and thrown from above was hardly appealing.
 If indeed an army could mount such an assault after the bank had been properly soaked.

-Arrows from afar were next to useless when attacking a motte and bailey.
+Arrows from afar were next to useless when attacking motte and bailey defences.
 Simply put, from the higher vantage return fire had a greater range.
 However, the fight was rarely one-sided.
 Trebuchets and mangonels, great catapults, could present serious problems to the defenders, especially those firing flamed projectiles towards the often wooden castle and buildings.

 Fire wasn’t the greatest fear of the occupants of the motte and bailey castle, with their wooden keeps, or for that matter, forts and castles from any period.
 Siege was an enduring worry for those within.
 At least, a large bailey would allow plenty room for storehouses.